Latest release

 Certification

-The Airgeddon Discord includes a dedicated #cwp channel for certification and lab topics.
+airgeddon Discord Server includes a dedicated #cwp channel for certification and lab topics.
 Exam-related discussion is not allowed.

 Hands-on exercises help turn wireless assessment concepts into repeatable practice.

-The wiki highlights lifetime access after purchase and regularly updated content.
+Lifetime access after purchase and frequently updated content.

 Students are guided step by step through each lab exercise in the online course.

-The Airgeddon Discord has a dedicated channel for CWP and lab discussion.
+airgeddon Discord Server has a dedicated channel for CWP and lab discussion.